 In response to these needs, Horton’s Kids provides a comprehensive model of support, and seeks to continuously improve its programs to ensure services are as effective as possible.
 With the goal of seeing every child graduate from high school ready for college, career, and life, Horton’s Kids is having significant impacts on the children we serve.
-The high school graduation rate for a Horton’s Kid is nearly twice the neighborhood average.
+Children who participate in Horton’s Kids are twice as likely to graduate from high school.

 Learn more about the organization’s outcomes and stories of success below.

 With our 2017 Annual Report, we wanted to bring Horton's Kids to you.
 Learn more about our programs and highlights from the year.